Skip to Main Content

 Small business startup loans are like any other business loan — just made available to startups.
 You’ll apply, receive a lending decision, get your funds and repay them over time, plus interest.

 In addition to the usual documentation, such as pay stubs, revenue reports and proof of financial stability, lenders may have additional documentation requirements for startup loans.
-Many lenders ask startups to provide a comprehensive business plan to explain how they will use the money.

-Requirements for small business loans
+Requirements for startup business loans

 The exact requirements for a startup business loan will vary depending on the lender, but most will require:

-• A minimum personal credit score (good or excellent credit will increase your chances of approval)
+• A minimum personal credit score (good or excellent credit will increase your chances of approval) of 600 to 700

 • A personal guarantee, collateral or cosigner to mitigate the risk to the lender

-Types of startup loans
+Types of startup business loans

 Most types of business loans are available to startups, so long as you can find a lender that will work with you.
 Types of startup business loans that may particularly interest you include: